 Local Resources

 In case of an emergency, familiarize yourself with local resources, such as emergency phone numbers and the nearest police station.
 Your hotel staff can also provide assistance and guidance.
-(See Also: Is Salinas Safe To Visit?
-A Local’s Guide)
+(See Also: Is It Safe To Visit Cyprus Right Now?
+The Latest Travel Update)

 Travel Insurance